Estimated reading time: 6 minutes

 Student budgeting has started to catch on because the cost of living in Canada is out of control.

-What is needed the most is budgeting guidance, especially for students who have never used one before.
+Budget guidance is needed most, especially for students who have never used one.

 Unfortunately, some people lose track of their spending activities and become short on cash when it matters most.